Mowhite29/Password-Vault/docs/SECURITY_CONSIDERATIONS.md

 - All data stored at the backend must be in a secure form, so that in the event of a data breach the user data involved will be unusable;
 - Encrypted data must not be stored in the same location as its corresponding encryption key;
 - Data should not be exposed in a plaintext form on the backend where it might be vulnerable to an insider threat;
-- 3-2-1 Rule: At three copies of the database should exist using two media types with one copy stored offsite.

 ## Options